Kygo: 2024–2026: Kygo

+2026–present: TBD

+On 20 February, he released "Save My Love" with Khalid and Gryffin, whilst previously completely wiping his Instagram page.

+On 10 April, he released "That's When You Know" with Carter Faith.

+On 22 May, he released "Heaven On Your Mind" with Dan Tyminski.

+In July 2026, after the Norway national football team, led by star Erling Haaland, advanced to the FIFA World Cup quarter-finals, Kygo remixed "Kygo Jo", a rap song made in 2016 by Haaland (as "Lyng") with his then Norway under-17 international football teammates Erik Botheim and Erik Tobias Sandberg, under the name "Flow Kingz", and named as a reference to Kygo.
+Kygo's remix reached the top of the Spotify charts in Norway just a few days later.

 Personal life

 As of May 2025, Kygo was dating Victoria Nadine, a Norwegian musician.
 Kygo is a supporter of British football club Manchester United, and his favourite player was Juan Mata.
 He also supports his local team, SK Brann.
 He is also a fan of Formula One and performed a concert at the 2019 Bahrain Grand Prix.
 He also performed at the 2021 Mexico City Grand Prix and the inaugural 2022 Miami Grand Prix.

 Philanthropy

 In June 2016, NRK reported that Kygo is "giving 50 000 USD [...] of the profits [of his sold-out festival on 20 August]" to Ugandan LGBT advocate Frank Mugisha; Kygo was quoted: "Everyone should be permitted to live with one's sexual orientation.
 That is not the situation in Uganda and quite a few other countries across the world".